-The Common Words view (Views:Common Words) visualises the most common words for the currently open text window in 3 levels of scope as separate tabs:
+The Common Words view (Views:Common Words) visualises the most common words in 3 levels of scope:

 For note and section, each distinct occurrence of a word is counted.
 For the document level view, Tinderbox counts the number of notes that contain a word 1 or more times.
 The display contains up to 100 words - less if there are fewer valid words in scope.